megaa/SparkCluster/README.md

 3. (same as the previous section)
 4. In /usr/local/spark, run "MASTER=spark://192.168.0.107:7077 ./bin/run-example SparkPi 10000"
    (it will take about 96 seconds to finish)
+5. In /usr/local/spark, run "MASTER=spark://192.168.0.107:7077 ./bin/run-example JavaWordCount [FilePath]"
+   (FilePath can be a local file which should exist on all nodes or an hdfs URL)